 Cisco Prime Infrastructure Overview

-Prime Infrastructure enables you to configure and monitor one or more controllers, switches and associated access points.
+The Cisco Prime Infrastructure enables you to configure and monitor one or more controllers, switches and associated access points.
 Prime Infrastructure includes the same configuration, performance monitoring, security, fault management, and accounting options used at the controller level and adds a graphical view of multiple controllers and managed access points.

-On Linux, Prime Infrastructure runs as a service, which runs continuously and resumes running after a reboot.
+On Linux, the Prime Infrastructure runs as a service, which runs continuously and resumes running after a reboot.

 Prime Infrastructure simplifies controller configuration and monitoring and reduces data entry errors.
 Prime Infrastructure uses the industry-standard SNMP protocol to communicate with the controllers.

 Prime Infrastructure also includes the Floor Plan editor, which allows you to do the following: